 WorkSafe BC has a recent mandate targeting municipalities and regional districts focusing on confined space entry plans, policies and procedures as well as general occupational health and safety requirements.
-In response to inspections by Worksafe, hazard assessments were completed for the 108 water system along with the remaining utilities in the South Cariboo to identify all confined space locations and subsequently procedures were developed for each.
-In order to strictly meet WorkSafe requirements, some of the procedures recommended cannot be implemented with existing infrastructure layout.
-Staff are currently investigating how other jurisdictions are approaching these requirements and looking for alternative procedures acceptable to WorkSafe.
+In response to inspections by Worksafe, hazard assessments were completed for the 108 Mile water system along with the remaining utilities in the South Cariboo to identify all confined space locations and subsequently procedures were developed for each.